Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 • LPG should never be stored in excess of 50C (122F) or near a heat source.

-• Even though permitted, indoor LPG gas bottle storage (gas cylinder storage) should be avoided whenever possible, for gas bottle safety
+• Even though permitted under the gas bottle regulations, indoor LPG gas bottle storage (gas cylinder storage) should be avoided whenever possible, for gas bottle safety

 ¹Gas Bottle Storage Regulations: Australian Standard AS1596-2008 in Section 2;